jmercz/isoVec/README.md

 ## Description

 isoVec is a framework to build complex mixtures, get atomic or weight percentages of each of its substances down to the isotopic composition (the isotopce vector, hence the name).
-The information on atomic weight, as well as abundance of those isotopes in natural occuring elements, is from "*Atomic Weights and Isotopic Compositions*" by the NIST Physical Measurement Laboratory [1].
+The information on atomic weight, as well as abundance of those isotopes in natural occuring elements, is from "*Atomic Weights and Isotopic Compositions with Relative Atomic Masses*" by the NIST Physical Measurement Laboratory [1].
 This information is given in the form of `Isotope` and `Element` classes.
 The user can create custom elements and specify the isotopic composition manually. `Element`s make up `Molecule`s and `Element`s and `Molecule`s can make up a `Mixture`.
 A thorough example is given in Section Example.